 At What Age Does Your Credit Score Start?

 Credit reports and scores often don't exist for people who haven’t used any form of credit before they turn 18.
-This means that if you're not yet old enough, there's no way to track your own usage on these accounts!
+This means that if you're not yet old enough, there's no way to track your usage on these accounts!

-The more lines of credit you have in your name, the higher chance that someone will see what's happening to them.
-It could be a good or bad thing depending on how much responsibility has been given to an individual by opening up these accounts for themselves and others people who trust their judgment as well!
+The more lines of credit you have in your name, the higher the chance that someone will see what's happening to them.
+It could be a good or bad thing depending on how much responsibility has been given to an individual by opening up these accounts for themselves and other people who trust their judgment as well!

 How to Establish and Maintain Good Credit?

-Building credit can be a long and difficult process, but that doesn’t mean you are totally left in the dust.
+Building credit can be a long and difficult process, but that doesn’t mean you are left in the dust.
 Here's how to build your first few pieces of good standing:

 -Sign up for utility bills or other online accounts (like mortgages) with the correct spelling on them; if possible use accurate insulin dosage when managing diabetes through these channels so it will show up correctly too!
 And never forget an address change - especially if there was any issue during last month.

 Apply for a credit card.
-Think about how amazing it will feel to have your own credit card!
-You’ll be able to make purchases without having any collateral, which is great if you need an emergency fund or wants access to things like mortgages.
-But don't get ahead of yourself just yet - before applying remember that the interest rates on these types of accounts can really hurt over time because they're not as competitive in comparison with unsecured cards (which also come with higher fees).
+Think about how amazing it will feel to have your credit card!
+You’ll be able to make purchases without having any collateral, which is great if you need an emergency fund or want access to things like mortgages.
+But don't get ahead of yourself just yet - before applying remember that the interest rates on these types of accounts can hurt over time because they're not as competitive in comparison with unsecured cards (which also come with higher fees).

 Become an authorized user.
 Credit scores are based on experience over time.
-That means that if someone like a friend or family member has good credit, being added as an authorized user can help you start your own history of responsible banking!
+That means that if someone like a friend or family member has good credit, being added as an authorized user can help you start your history of responsible banking!

 Take out a credit-builder loan.
 Credit unions are great for people who want to build their credit scores.
 They offer small loans that you can take out and pay back with interest, but they deposit the money into an account so it doesn't go anywhere even if we never hear from them again!
 The catch?
 Once our debt is paid off (and depending on how much time/money was spent), then access becomes available once more - meaning no worries about premature withdrawals or any other complications related thereto ;)